Best Gum Disease Treatment Cincinnati Fairfield Township

 Treatment and Maintenance

 The best treatment for gum disease is prevention.
-It starts with a thorough cleaning and checkup, and continues at home with daily brushing and flossing; healthy diet, and lifestyle.
+It starts with a thorough cleaning and check-up, and continues at home with daily brushing and flossing, a healthy diet, and a healthy lifestyle.

 When gum disease exists, scaling and root planing, a deep cleaning technique, is in order.
-We use special instruments to remove accumulations of plaque and tartar below the gum line.
-Then pockets are sanitized, promoting healing and sealing.
-We may recommend more frequent checkups to keep gum disease under control.
+We use specialized instruments to remove plaque and tartar below the gum line.
+Then, the pockets are sanitized, promoting healing and sealing.
+We may recommend more frequent check-ups to keep gum disease under control.